exelix11/MakeEmu/README.md

 ## Warning
 **This program directly writes to disks and so it can corrupt partition tables and cause data loss, use it at your own risk**

+This tool is meant for people who already know what to do and just need an easy way of flashing the sd on Windows, if you're clueless please wait for a proper guide.

 ## Usage:
 1) Make two FAT32 partitions on your sd card, one for your data and one for the emummc, the emummc one has to be at least 29.3 GB.
 2) Make a boot0, boot1 and rawnand backup in CTCaer hekate